Adidem23/ChainSailor/README.md

 ## Key Features:

 # WEB3GPT :
 - WEB3GPT is Key Feature of ChainSailor where we have to enter prompt related to web3 it will fetch data for you .
 You can say it as ChatGPT for web3 .

+# MetaTool :
+- It is Metamask Interaction tool which interacts with metamask and simplify transactions and blocknumber data .
+It uses <strong>Enchantmask</strong> npm package created by me for the interaction .

+#

 # Built With
  <div>